 1. Candidates may substitute additional appraisal experience involving the valuation of real property on a year-for-year basis for the required education.

 2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in tax examining classification or tax examining specialty codes in the accounting and budget group field of work on a year-for-year basis for the required experience and education.

 1. Employees in this classification may be required to have daily use of a motor vehicle while on official State business.
 Standard mileage allowance will be paid for use of a privately owned vehicle.

-2. Upon appointment, persons possessing a real estate broker or sales license, or a license to sell insurance, will be required to put same in an “inactive” status.
+2. Upon appointment to positions, employees in this classification that possess a real estate broker or sales license, or a license to sell insurance, will be required to put the license in an “inactive” status.

 3. Employees in this classification are prohibited from participating in any outside activity, including private appraisals, which may be deemed a conflict of interest by the Director of the Department of Assessments and Taxation.